The Federal Government will Become America's Model Employer for the 21st Century.

 This document presents an overview of Accessions, Separations and Pay Periods for the Executive Branch of the Federal Government, providing the public and analysts access to commonly requested information about the Federal Workforce.
 This document presents basic data, in the form of tables and graphs, on Accessions, Separations and Pay Period information for the Executive Branch of the Federal Government.

-The Executive Branch Retirement Statistics report examines the patterns and trends of federal retirement in the executive branch, during fiscal years 2004-2013.
+The Executive Branch Retirement Statistics report examines the patterns and trends of federal retirement in the executive branch.

 To fully understand and use the data provided in these reports, we strongly recommend you review the EHRI-SDM information.